my-devices/meta-reflector-customized-docker/README.md

 The key point is to create an extension bundle containing the necessary resources and meta-data.
-Unlike the example in the manual, which creates the extension bundle manually using a Zip utility, with Docker, the bundle can be created with the *BundleCreator* utility included in the Docker image.
-To do so, the `Dockerfile` must be extended to copy the bundle sources into the image and run the `bundle` utility to create the bundle and copy it to the `/home/reflector/lib/bundles` directory, where it will be picked up by the server.
+Unlike the example in the manual, which creates the extension bundle manually using a Zip utility, with Docker, the bundle can be created with the *BundleCreator* utility (`bundle`) included in the Docker image.
+To do so, the `Dockerfile` must be extended to copy the bundle sources into the build image and run the `bundle` utility to create the bundle and copy it to the `/home/reflector/lib/bundles` directory, where it will be picked up by the server.